 The purpose of this proposal is to promote efficiency of lung allocation.
 This proposal would add new data collection in the OPTN Donor Data and Matching System to aid evaluation of lung offers.

-Additionally, this proposal provides an overview of planned and potential system enhancements that are intended to make it easier for lung transplant programs to say "yes" to organ offers and to facilitate timely placement of organs by organ procurement organizations (OPOs).
+Additionally, this proposal provides an overview of system enhancements that are intended to make it easier for lung transplant programs to say "yes" to organ offers and to facilitate timely placement of organs by organ procurement organizations (OPOs).
 Specifically, this proposal:

-- Provides an overview of lung offer filters (slated for release in early 2024) - Describes potential system enhancements that would: - Allow OPOs to quickly bypass candidates who cannot accept an offer if only a single lung is available from a donor - Enable transplant programs to opt in to receiving offers from geographically isolated areas outside of the "maximum miles the organ or recovery team will travel" specified in donor acceptance criteria - Requests community feedback on these system enhancements and other potential changes that would make the allocation process more efficient for transplant programs and OPOs
+- Adds new data collection - o Previous sternotomies - o History of anaphylaxis to peanut and/or tree nut - Describes system enhancements that would: - Allow OPOs to quickly bypass candidates who cannot accept an offer if only a single lung is available from a donor - Enable transplant programs to opt in to receiving offers from geographically isolated areas outside of the "maximum miles the organ or recovery team will travel" specified in donor acceptance criteria